hpgbproductions/FltRec/README.md

 [Actions] `FltRec_TogglePreview (void)`
 Toggle visibility of the preview.
 The preview must be generated first.
 Note that leaving the sandbox will automatically hide the preview.

+[Recording Settings] `FltRSet_RecordControls (bool m, bool s, bool e, bool a)` Choose whether certain data sets are recorded.
+`m`: Movement.
+`s`: Standard.
+`e`: Extra.
+`a`: Advanced.

+[Recording Settings] `FltRSet_RecordQuality (int size, int interval)` Recording quality.
+`size`: Maximum number of data points that can be recorded before the recording is automatically stopped.
+`interval`: Number of FixedUpdate frames between each recorded data point.

+[Playback Settings] `FltRSet_PlayDebug (bool active)` Show or hide the debug message during data playback.
+Useful for testing FLTSCR output data.
+`active`: Debug message visibility.
+Default false.

+[Playback Settings] `FltRSet_PlaySpace (bool pos, bool rot)` Set the space options for playback.
+If true, a start position and rotation in recording data is used.
+If false, the current position and rotation of the aircraft is used.
+`pos`: Position relativity.
+Default true.
+`rot`: Rotation relativity.
+Default true.